Catherine Yronwode: Eclipse Comics

-During the 1980s, Eclipse developed a new line of non-fiction, non-sports trading cards, edited by Yronwode.
+With the comic market contracting in the late 1980s, Eclipse developed a new line of non-fiction, non-sports trading cards, edited by Yronwode.
 Controversial political subjects such as the Iran-Contra scandal, the Savings and Loan crisis, the AIDS epidemic, and the Kennedy Assassination, as well as true crime accounts of serial killers, mass murderers, the mafia, and organized crime were covered in these card sets.
 Yronwode was widely interviewed in the media about her role in their creation.